Several states, including Ohio, require drivers and passengers to buckle up, issuing fines to those who fail to comply with the law.

 - Past and future emotional pain and anguish

-A lawyer can help you identify all the losses for which you are eligible to seek compensation.
+A personal injury lawyer can help you identify all the losses for which you are eligible to seek compensation.

-How Long Do You Have to File a Personal Injury Lawsuit in Ohio?
+How Long Do You Have to File a Personal Injury Lawsuit for a Motor Vehicle Accident in Ohio?

-According to Ohio Revised Code § 2305.10 (A), you have two years from the date of your accident to pursue a personal injury lawsuit.
-There are exceptions
+According to Ohio Revised Code § 2305.10 (a), you have two years from the accident date to pursue a personal injury lawsuit.
+There are exceptions, which an attorney can advise you on after learning more about your situation.

-The longer you wait, the more difficult it may be to make your case.
-This is partially because it can become increasingly difficult to round up evidence from the scene, like security footage or eyewitness testimonies.
+The longer you wait to pursue a financial settlement for your losses, the harder it may be to make your case.
+This is partially because it can become harder to round up evidence of negligence from the scene, like security footage or eyewitness testimonies.

 We Will Be